Do you know about the Ohio Donut Trail? No, not the one in Butler County – I’m talking about a new find right here in Dayton.

 Where to Start the Dayton Donut Trail

-The Dayton Donut Trail is a loop, so you can start at any of the shops on the route that’s most convenient for you.
+Dayton’s Ohio Donut Trail is great because it’s a loop, so you can start at any of the shops on the route that’s most convenient for you.
 However, Brent recommends the 2nd Street Market as the start and end point for a few reasons.

 First, there’s parking and bathrooms, and second, there’s a bike share station as well.
 So, if you don’t have a bike or don’t want to lug yours through the city, don’t fear: you can still ride the Dayton Donut Trail.